 Join Jen Kramer for an in-depth discussion in this video Installing and configuring Joomla!
 Content Editor (JCE), part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3 Essential Training: 2 Modules Components Extensions & Templates.

 - So far in this course,…and in the previous Joomla 3.3 content course,…we have been working with Tiny MCE.…This is a built-in editor that comes…with Joomla, and we've been using that…to add formatting and images…and other various pieces of formatting…to our Joomla articles.…Tiny MCE, very straightfoward,…maybe not the most awesome editor in the world.…There are actually a lot of editors…that are really much better,…and add tremendous usability improvements to Joomla.…